Configuration

 Configuration file

-Alternatively, you can choose to provide the configuration in a JSON file.
-This is the preferred choice if the options are getting more complex (e.g. you can check in the configuration file into version control).
-Also, it's the only way to configure a cluster.
+In the long run, you should store the configuration in a JSON file.
+This is the preferred choice if our options are getting more complex.
+Also, you can check in the configuration file into version control.

 Some options have a default value, so if you are OK with the default, there is no need to specify it.